 Note: When an invoice is submitted electronically, please do not provide paper copies (mail, fax, email, etc.) to anyone here at MPO.

-- Invoice Pending - when an electronic invoice is submitted, the next business day the vendor starts receiving an Invoice Pending email informing them that their invoice has been received and it is waiting for COR action.
+When an electronic invoice is submitted, the next business day the vendor starts receiving an Invoice Pending email informing them that their invoice has been received and it is waiting for COR action.

-- Invoice Status - when the status of an invoice is changed by the COR (certified or rejected), an email is sent the next business day informing the vendor of the change.
+When the status of an invoice is changed by the COR (certified or rejected), an email is sent the next business day informing the vendor of the change.
 If the COR rejects the invoice, a rejection letter is also sent to the vendor via email.

-- Invoice Payment - when the invoice is paid, an invoice payment email is sent to the vendor.
+When the invoice is paid, an invoice payment email is sent to the vendor.

 - 5 CFR 1315 - Prompt Payment Act